smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 }
 ```

-For the `<PRIVATE_KEY>`, please reach out to Calvin Wang for a Tron Nile testnet wallet with testnet funds.
+For the `<PRIVATE_KEY>` on Nile testnet, please reach out to Calvin Wang for a Tron Nile testnet wallet with testnet funds.

+If you need to use a Ledger for prod, see the linked G++ MCM guide at the top.

 ## Steps